kaidawe/documentation/API/model-function/request-results.md

 >       auth-token: [IdToken]
 >
 > This request assumes that,
-> ``IdToken`` = This is the IdToken recieved from logging into the AWS      cognito backend with a user account.
+> ``IdToken`` = This is the IdToken received from logging into the AWS      cognito backend with a user account.

 ## Response